Quodatum/file-walker/README.md

 step https://www.w3.org/XML/XProc/docs/fileos/#pf-info
 * last-modified   xs:dateTime     The last modification time of the object expressed in UTC.
 * size    xs:integer  The size of the object in bytes.
-* readable    xs:boolean  “true” if the object is readable.
+* readable    xs:boolean  ï¿½trueï¿½ if the object is readable.
-* writable    xs:boolean  “true” if the object file is writable.
+* writable    xs:boolean  ï¿½trueï¿½ if the object file is writable.
-* hidden  xs:boolean  “true” if the object is hidden.
+* hidden  xs:boolean  ï¿½trueï¿½ if the object is hidden.

 ## History
+* v0.7 for use with basex9.1 https://github.com/BaseXdb/basex/issues/2027
 * v0.6 for use with basex9.1
 ## Road map
 * Use XQuery regex